wojtekmaj/react-datetime-picker/README.md

 ## Looking for *just* a date picker or a time picker?

-React-DateTime-Picker will play nicely with [React-DateTime-Picker](https://github.com/wojtekmaj/react-datetime-picker) and [React-Time-Picker](https://github.com/wojtekmaj/react-time-picker).
-Check it out!
+React-DateTime-Picker will play nicely with [React-Date-Picker](https://github.com/wojtekmaj/react-date-picker) and [React-Time-Picker](https://github.com/wojtekmaj/react-time-picker).
+Check them out!

 ## Getting started